paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 ### Visualization

 See the example chart below for a visual of the process of elimination.
 It starts at the top and each row tracks who the **voter's** top pick is.
 Each column is a voter.
 Transparency is used to represent the excess vote that remains after a quota is filled.
 As candidates are eliminated, the groups of voters become visually apparent.

+Also, notice that the choice of quota size makes sense because 50% of remaining votes are required to elect the final candidate.

 {% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04EMQz8l9QuYjuxs_sZiG61xSGu4gQUNAjBt-N4OGnF6bTFxK_xZLJfpZZ129TJx04bSyWXODQh0eUvI22eRJjY6zyNGifZdyo8p12jeY67kflsaEZsYzZoWSuVVtbyw1ao9IwtxmLD_y_6PSqVbr6ojLuV5W6Fa67jKXOGghCiuAEgKdQlhABugbHOAoJbqEjwRFKCRwMESdBI0HBARw004ogGIrBoTaE8beEsqOSsKuoQpMG0hdfXb7YbGsCquDCHZUqNejS0evVgBnwM5BjolXoGLdna7bpmKas5Hg-XaEsmOyztuECHFR0X6LCidwCs6I7ayG0dVlgFcHYa3sVgqPVUrCHEQGFQYEuCQ4Fj1mGhKwAWOt7UDe_ujuI4-jbzIBwgfDpdLm8fj5_v5_hbH06vL-fn8v0LhmM1_yEDAAA)"
 title = "Voter Chart By Round"